 The Marine Renewables Emerging Technologies, MRIA's area of concern, include ocean energy and floating offshore wind energy as well as 'hybrids' (energy convertors which combine wave and floating wind devices).

 Oceans cover 70% of the globe and 60% of the world's population live within 50 miles of its oceans.
-The oceans are energy bountiful because they have energy rich currents, waves and tides.
+The oceans are energy bountiful because they have energy rich currents, waves, winds and tides.
 The oceans are, for example, the world's biggest 'heat sink' and its largest wind source.
-Research suggests that the oceans could be the source of as much as 10-15,000Twh per year.
-To put that in perspective, one study* suggests that Wave energy resources potentially available to Ireland could have met 75% of the Republic's electricity requirement in 2006â€¦.and that's before taking the potential of Tidal energy into account!
+Research suggests that the oceans could be the source of as much as 10-15,000Twh of electricity per year.
+To put that in perspective, just the wave energy resource alone potentially available to Ireland* could meet at least 70% of its electricity requirements!